james-geiger/writing/src/Blinking.md

 tags:
 first draft date: 2025-06-21
 ---
-Tonight I am at war with nobody but myself.
-Introspection revealing only more to be discerned.

 Children, as they sleep, process new information into memories.
-Adults, while their children sleep, contemplate their future, and, in doing so, contemplate their own—
+Parents, while their children sleep, contemplate the future—

+Tonight, though, I am at war with myself, examining my life's frustrating contours, revealing my weaknesses and faults—

-How is one to arrest the mountain of the everyday doldrum, that which keeps us marching steadily along toward the solitude of death?
+What weapon can arrest the march of the doldrums, our steady processional toward the solitude of death?

-What should I do now to overcome the weight of living, to commune with God while still here, to signal to the fireflies— lacking my own light—
+What must I do to transcend the weight of living, to commune with God while still here—

+To signal to the fireflies, my lacking light,
 I understand.